getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 **Missing Instrumentation**

 Sentry may indicate that gaps between spans are "Missing Instrumentation."
-This message could mean that the SDK was unable to capture or instrument any spans within this gap automatically.
-It may require you to instrument the gap [manually](#setting-up-tracing).
+This means that there is time in the transaction which isn't accounted for by any of the transaction's spans, and likely means that you need to manually instrument that part of your process.

 **Viewing Span Details**

-Click on a row to expand the details of the span.
-From here, you can see all attached properties, such as **tags** and **data**.
+Click on a row in the span view to expand the details of that span.
+From here, you can see all attached properties, such as tags and data.

 [{% asset performance/span-detail-view.png alt="Span detail view shows the span id, trace id, parent span id, and other data such as tags." %}]({% asset performance/span-detail-view.png @path %})

 **Search by Trace ID**

-You can search using `trace id` by expanding any of the span details and clicking on "Search by Trace".
+You can search for all of the transactions in a given trace by expanding any of the span details and clicking on "Search by Trace".

-You need **project permissions for each project** to see all the transactions within a trace.
-Each transaction in a trace is likely a part of a different project.
-If you don't have project permissions, some transactions may not display as part of a trace.
+_Note:_ Each transaction belongs to a specific project, and you will only be able to see transactions belonging to projects you have permission to view, which may or may not be all of the given trace's transactions.

 **Traversing to Child Transactions**

-Child transactions are shown based on your project permissions -- which are necessary to viewing transaction events.
-To check project permissions, navigate to **Settings >> [your organization] >> [your project] >> General**.

 Some spans within a transaction may be the parent of another transaction.
 When you expand the span details for such spans, you'll see the "View Child" button, which, when clicked, will lead to the child transaction's details view.

+_Note:_ Each transaction belongs to a specific project, and you will only be able to see transactions belonging to projects you have permission to view, which may or may not include a given span's child transaction. `[kmclb: Does the button even show up if you don't have the right permissions?]`

+`[kmclb: Haven't really touched much below this.
+It needs real work, but that's the next PR. :-) ]`

 ## Setting Up Tracing